lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 The LOOP instruction allows for nested loops; the active loops are stored on the loop stack.
 Each loop stack entry is a tuple of loop count, start address, and end address.
 The number of entries in the loop stack is implementation-dependent.

-### Accumulator

-A WLEN bit wide accumulator used by the BN.MULQACC instruction.

 # Theory of Operations